 From a regulatory point of view, the country has made important progress.
 At the beginning of 2022, the Federal Government issued a decree containing the main guidelines for the operation of offshore wind projects in Brazil.
 Senate Bill 576/2021, which regulates the use of offshore energy potential, was also approved last year.
 On the environmental front, IBAMA has launched a Term of Reference for offshore wind projects, which is also an important signal.
+The Senate Bill was transformed into Law number 15,097/2025, which can still be modified by Congress before being consolidated as a legal framework for the sector.

-However, there are still discussions involving the consolidation of a regulatory framework for offshore wind power.
-The National Electric Energy Agency (ANEEL) will be responsible for contracting offshore areas for energy generation and the agency has postponed regulation of this source until 2024.
+Therefore, there are still discussions involving the consolidation of a regulatory framework for offshore wind power.
+It is worth noting that, the the National Electric Energy Agency (ANEEL) will be responsible for contracting offshore areas for energy generation.
 There is therefore no clear forecast for the first auctions to be held for this source, which brings uncertainties that are still damaging the business environment for investors.